Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Jayson Tatum will hope to make a difference for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.
+With prop bets available for Tatum, let's examine some stats and trends to help you find good wagers.

 Jayson Tatum Prop Bets vs. the Heat